Grand Trunk Skeeter Beeter Pro Review

 Testing hammocks is one of the few times when lying down on the job is encouraged!
 We certainly did a lot of lying down while pitting these hammocks side by side to see how they compared.
-The Skeeter Beeter Pro emerged victorious among all the hammocks we tested for many reasons.
-We loved how comfortable and easy to use it was and felt like it held a high value.
-But to really learn what we loved most about this hammock, read on!
+The Grand Trunk Skeeter Beeter Pro stacks up in the comfort metric but is just too heavy, lacks versatility, and isn't quite as simple to pitch as others we tested.

-The Skeeter Beeter Pro scored highly in comfort.
-Made of 100% 70D parachute nylon, this hammock felt soft against our skin.
-Even the bug net is soft, and not scratchy compared to other bug nets — a nice touch, as you're likely to hit your head against a hammock's bug net frequently while getting in, getting out, midnight fumbles, shuffling to find your perfect spot, or maybe just because you like how it feels so much.
+The Skeeter Beeter Pro scores on par with the other large day-use models in comfort.
+Made of 70D parachute nylon, this hammock felt soft against our skin.
+Even the bug net is soft — a nice touch, as you're likely to hit your head against a hammock's bug net frequently while getting in, getting out, midnight fumbles, and shuffling to find your perfect spot.

-Unlike some expedition-style hammocks like the Warbonnet models and REI Flash Air, the Skeeter Beeter is a traditional banana-with-bunched-ends shape.
-It's also much larger than other expedition hammocks, boasting a full 10.5 feet of length and 5 feet of width!
-This design allows the user to find all kinds of comfortable sleeping/lounging/reading positions — and even allows room for a friend to take shelter with you!
-It's possible to achieve a flat lay easily by using the diagonal-lay trick.
-We also found this hammock comfortable regardless of if we left it hanging relatively loosely or tightened it up.
+The Skeeter Beeter is a traditional end-gathered shape.
+It's larger than most backcountry shelter hammocks and even beats out the next largest day hammock by a good 6" in length.
+This design lets you find all kinds of comfortable sleeping/lounging/reading positions — and even allows room for a friend to take shelter with you!
+It's possible to achieve a flat lay by using the diagonal-lay trick.
+We also found this hammock comfortable if hung loosely or tightly.

 Ease of Set Up

 In this category, we scored the Skeeter Beeter lower.
-While we felt there were many ways to hang and adjust this hammock and all kinds of ways to find comfort in its parachute cloud, we just couldn't use it the same in the backyard or at the city park with friends.
-The bug net zips open to about a foot from the end, meaning there's no way to easily unzip the net and leave it open for regular hangs.
+There are many ways to hang and adjust this hammock and all kinds of ways to find comfort in its parachute cloud.
+The bug net zips open to about a foot from the end, meaning there's no way to easily unzip the net and leave it open to chat with friends.
 However, it is large enough for two people to sit in (though sleeping is a different story), so perhaps you can simply invite your buddy in for a chat and a beverage.